SebastianMaciel/SebastianMaciel/README.md

 Looking for mastery in these things:

-- React with Hooks + Redux --> In Progress!
+- React + Typescript --> In Progress!

 Human languages: